GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/08.671-680/10.Ancient-of-Days/docs.md

 ---
+title: |
-title: 680.
-Ancient of Days
+    680. Ancient of Days - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 680.
+Ancient of Days.
+Ancient of days, who sittest throned in glory,  To Thee all knees are bent, all voices pray;  Thy love has blessed the wide world's wondrous story  With light and life since Eden's dawning day.
+    keywords:  |
-    keywords: Church Hymnal, Ancient of Days, Ancient of days, who sittest throned in glory,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Ancient of Days, Ancient of days, who sittest throned in glory.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 680. ANCIENT OF DAYS
+####  Church Hymnal 1941,

 ```txt
 1.